saturnflyer/rubycitizen/slides.md

 5. Publish your code & submit your patch
 6. **Pray for acceptance...**

+!SLIDE

 !SLIDE middle

+# _How do I know where to start!?_

+!SLIDE middle

 # There's more than just mechanics!

-!SLIDE middle

-# _How do I know where to start!?_

 !SLIDE middle